This program is available at the Springfield - Leffel Lane location.

 It is recommended students starting the program have taken high-school algebra, trigonometry and physics.

 Students enrolled in Associate of Applied Business and Associate of Applied Science degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
-A number of colleges or universities have designed bachelor's completion programs designed for students completing applied degrees.
-See the Transfer section of the catalog for more information.
+Students who wish to continue with their education can apply for the Bachelor of Applied Science in Manufacturing Technology Management offered at Clark State.
+See the Bachelor Degree section of the catalog for more information.